reMarkable/cobalt/README.md

 * *cluster_zone*: The zone in which the GKE cluster was created
 * *gce_pd_name*: The name of the GCE persistent disk you created
 * *bigtable_instance_name*: The name of the Bigtable instance you created.
+* shuffler_config_file: If not specified uses the *demo* configuration file.
+  If specified it should be a *source-root-relative* path to a Shuffler config file.
+* cobalt_config_dir: If not specified uses the *demo* Cobalt config dir.
+If specified it should be a *source-root-relative* path to a directory containing the cobalt config files `registered_encodings.txt`, `registered_metrics.txt`, `registered_reports.txt`.
+* shuffler_use_memstore: If not specified defaults to false meaning that the Shuffler will not use memstore but rather will use a persistent datastore.
+  If specified it should be the string `true` or `false`.

 ### Deploying Cobalt to GKE